Daniel Olivas: Writing

+On August 6, 2024, the University of Nevada Press published My Chicano Heart: New and Collected Stories of Love and Other Transgressions.
+The San Francisco Review observed: "While Olivas has been writing for a while, newcomers to his works will gain a profound understanding of Chicano and Mexican cultures and the pivotal role of love in each."
+Shelf Awareness opined: "Imaginative Olivas deftly jumps between realism, magical surrealism, the mysterious and fantastical, capturing indelible glimpses of longing and loss, cleaving betrayal and healing renewal."

 Between 2003 and 2010, the Los Angeles Times published six of Olivas's children's stories.
-One of those stories, "Benjamin and the Word," was republished by Arte Público Press in 2005 as a bilingual picture book.
+One of those stories, "Benjamin and the Word", was republished by Arte Público Press in 2005 as a bilingual picture book.
 The story revolves around a boy named Benjamin who is Chicano and Jewish and who suffers bigoted taunts on the schoolyard.

 Work as editor

 Olivas edited Latinos in Lotusland: An Anthology of Contemporary Southern California Literature (Bilingual Press, 2008), where he brought together sixty years of Los Angeles fiction by Latino writers.
 The volume collected some of the best-known Latino writers Luis Alberto Urrea, Helena María Viramontes, Luis Rodriguez, Kathleen Alcalá and John Rechy, and also introduced writers at the beginning of their careers Melinda Palacio, Manuel Muñoz, Salvador Plascencia and Reyna Grande.

 In 2016, Tía Chucha Press released The Coiled Serpent: Poets Arising from the Cultural Quakes and Shifts of Los Angeles which Olivas co-edited with Neelanjana Banerjee and Ruben J. Rodriguez.
 The anthology includes a wide range of poetry by including writers Dana Gioia, Ruben Martinez, Wanda Coleman, Holly Prado.

 In 2023, Olivas was named co-editor of the new book series from the University of Nevada Press, The New Oeste: Literatura Latinx of the American West in the 21st century.
 The co-editor is the poet, León Salvatierra.